mmoczkowski/KOTLink/README.md

 - `MavLinkFrame`: This sealed class symbolizes a parsed MAVLink frame, containing two subclasses for `V1` and `V2` MAVLink versions.
 - `MavLinkMessage`: A representative interface for a MAVLink message, encapsulating the function `toBytes(): ByteArray` for serialization of the message into a raw payload.
-- `MavLinkProtocol`: This interface depicts a MAVLink subset, furnished with methods `fromBytes(messageId: UInt, payload: ByteArray): MavLinkMessage?` and `getCrcExtra(messageId: UInt): Byte?`.
+- `MavLinkProtocol`: This interface depicts a MAVLink subset, furnished with methods `fromBytes(messageId: UInt, payload: ByteArray): MavLinkMessage?`.
 - `MavLinkParser`: This class, essential for parsing sequences of bytes into a `MavLinkFrame` containing a `MavLinkMessage`, uses the provided MAVLink `XML` definitions for parsing.

 ### :processor